 It you use your hat for competing, it does affect you.
 As of 1st January 2016, you can no longer compete with a BS EN 1384 standard hat.
 You will now not be able to compete in it and you will need to buy a new hat that meets the new safety standards outlined below.

 Regardless of the all the safety standards, you must get your riding hat checked.
 If you’re planning to ride at a Pony Club, British Eventing or British Riding Club (BRC) event or competition, your hat needs to be ‘tagged’.
 Your hat will be ‘tagged’ when the Official Stewards on duty have established that your hat complies with the required safety standards outlined above.
 If your hat does not meet the accepted standards, it will not be tagged and you will simply NOT be allowed to ride anywhere at the event.

 Follow the four simple steps below and you’ll avoid disappointment:

 1) Check that your hat clearly displays one of the accepted standards

 2) Check that the standard also shows the correct corresponding date

-4) Make sure that you do not remove any labels from inside of your hat which may hold the relevant information as a hat will not be tagged without all of the required information permanently visible.
+4) Make sure that you do not remove any labels from inside of your hat which may hold the relevant information, as a hat will not be tagged without all of the required information permanently visible.

-The final point to make on horse riding hat standards is that whilst the standards outlined above are recognised and fully accepted as the current standards, the standards will continue to evolve as a result of improvements in technology and developments in methods of testing together with greater understanding how riders fall and the injuries that they sustain.
+The final point to make on horse riding hat standards is that whilst the standards outlined above are recognised and fully accepted as the current standards, the standards will continue to evolve as a result of improvements in technology and developments in methods of testing, together with greater understanding of how riders fall and the injuries that they sustain.
 We'll keep this guide updated so bookmark this page and check back regularly to keep up-to-date with riding hat safety standards.

 Features of a riding hat